Esports Entertainment Group Inc. (GMBL) Shares Plummet Below 1-Year High - News Heater

 Sponsored

-The average price predicted for Esports Entertainment Group Inc. (GMBL) by analysts is $2.00, which is $1.88 above the current market price.
-The public float for GMBL is 42.67M, and at present, short sellers hold a 5.50% of that float.
-On September 15, 2023, the average trading volume of GMBL was 6.95M shares.
+The average price recommended by analysts for Esports Entertainment Group Inc. (GMBL) is $2.00, which is $1.89 above the current market price.
+The public float for GMBL is 42.67M and currently, short sellers hold a 5.50% of that float.
+On September 19, 2023, GMBL’s average trading volume was 7.10M shares.

 GMBL’s Market Performance

-The stock of Esports Entertainment Group Inc. (GMBL) has seen a 5.45% increase in the past week, with a -50.04% drop in the past month, and a -93.34% fall in the past quarter.
-The volatility ratio for the week is 17.18%, and the volatility levels for the past 30 days are at 25.01% for GMBL.
-The simple moving average for the past 20 days is -12.88% for GMBL’s stock, with a -96.86% simple moving average for the past 200 days.
+The stock of Esports Entertainment Group Inc. (GMBL) has seen a -7.28% decrease in the past week, with a -47.91% drop in the past month, and a -93.29% fall in the past quarter.
+The volatility ratio for the week is 17.12%, and the volatility levels for the past 30 days are at 20.50% for GMBL.
+The simple moving average for the last 20 days is -15.71% for GMBL stock, with a simple moving average of -97.02% for the last 200 days.

 Analysts’ Opinion of GMBL